waynecrawley/Secret-Recipes/README.md

 ![](https://github.com/waynecrawley/Secret-Recipes/blob/master/static/images/flowchart.png)

 #### Database Schema
-+ The Database chosen for this project was the NOSQL database [MongoDB] (https://www.mongodb.com/cloud/atlas).The Data base consists of two collections shown below.
++ The Database chosen for this project was the NOSQL database [MongoDB](https://www.mongodb.com/cloud/atlas) .
+The Data base consists of two collections shown below.
 A recipes collection and a course type collection.
 I added the second course type collection because in a future iteration of this project i want to be able to implemnt a search by course type function.

 + An example of Recipe collection consisting of an _id(object) and the users inputed info('string).

 ![](https://github.com/waynecrawley/Secret-Recipes/blob/master/static/images/recipecollection.png)

 + An example of Course Type collection consisting of an _id(object) and course type info('string).

  ![](https://github.com/waynecrawley/Secret-Recipes/blob/master/static/images/coursecollection.png)

 ### Skeleton